Building a Transport Package: The Right Way

 All that sounds a lot more difficult than it is.
 The MyComponent package is designed to make it as easy as possible by doing most of the work for you.

-.
+directory.
 When located there, MODX

-will leave them alone during site upgrades and they will not interfere with
+will leave them alone during site upgrades, and they will not interfere with

 your component when you install it on the same site.
 (MyComponent itself, will be installed in the core/components/mycomponent/

-add-on called MySnippet, all of its files would then go in the
+directory.)
+If you develop an add-on called MySnippet, all of its files would then go in the

 assets/mycomponents/mysnippet/